 What if you are a beneficiary under a Will or Estate but the testator has not yet passed away?

 This question often arises when a party or their spouse has a parent who is elderly or unwell.
-A future inheritance will generally only be taken into account by the Court if the testator’s death is imminent and there is evidence of that (for example, a medical report) and what entitlement the spouse might have in the testator’s estate.
+A future inheritance will is generally only taken into account by the Court if the testator’s death is imminent and there is evidence of that (for example, a medical report) and what entitlement the spouse might have in the testator’s estate.
 In that instance, the inheritance cannot be included in the assets to be divided between the parties but the Court can consider it at step 3 of the 4-step process in assessing the parties’ future needs.

 How can an inheritance be protected?